notthetup/blog/_posts/2010-04-06-the-3g-4g-confusion.md

 [LTE][10] (Long Term Evolution) is the 3GPP groups version of next generation standard.
 Once again it can't perform to the requirements of ITU and hence it's considered 3.9G.
 The next version LTE-Advanced should be called 4G.

-So what does it mean to you??
+So what does it mean to you?

 1. Anyone selling you anything which is '4G' is fooling you..
 None of the 4G standards are matured and surely none have been commercialized.
 But, many telcos are bringing out LTE and WiMAX 802.16e and touting it to be '4G'.
 Or '4G-ready'.
 It's not true.